Avon History Museum (Formerly the 1823 Schoolhouse Number 3)

 Listed on the State Register of Historic Places

-In partnership with the Town of Avon, The Avon Historical Society, Inc. is happy to announce that renovations of the 201-year-old one-room schoolhouse, located at 8 East Main Street (Route 44), are 2/3 of the way completed!
-Set in Avon's original and historic center, the Avon History Museum will have a soft opening this fall 2024 and grand opening summer of 2025.
+In partnership with the Town of Avon, The Avon Historical Society, Inc. is happy to report that the renovations and transformation of the 201-year-old one-room schoolhouse into the modern Avon History Museum are well underway.

 Schoolhouse No. 3 was originally built in the geographic center of Avon on Country Club Road where the Avon Free Public Library stands today.
 For 115 years, from 1823-1938, students of West Avon were educated in this schoolhouse.
 To commemorate 201 years of the Town of Avon’s oldest-owned building, the Avon Historical Society approached the Town six years ago with a long-range vision of establishing a state-of-the art museum in the footprint of the schoolhouse.